 Finally, THE BOX!
 It has been designed to be strong enough for re-use, so if you have any space in the loft, or can cut the tape and fold it flat, please keep it safe so that you can return your wheels for servicing and maintenance in the future.
 The fit, especially with deeper carbon wheels, is deliberately snug.
 For this reason, it is necessary to ship almost all wheels without tyres fitted.
 This is the most secure way to package things but means you may need to take a little extra care when pulling things from the box to avoid knocking any spokes.

 All my wheelsets are fit for purpose, covered by their respective parts manufacturer warranties, and covered by public liability insurance.
 Additionally, I offer free adjustments to spokes for the lifetime of a wheelset, in the unlikely event you do have a problem.
 For more information please see the Warranty and Technical Support page.

-Wheels are shipped next day with DPD, fully tracked and insured.
-For more information see the Shipping page.
+Wheels are shipped next day with Fedex, fully tracked and insured.
+For more information see the Delivery and Returns page.

 Of course.
 If you’d like to collect your wheels in person then please make an appointment with me via email.
 I would be happy to show you around the workshop, and if you need any extra advice or tuition we can sit down for a chat with a coffee.